AP VoteCast: Voters prioritize health care in South Carolina

 ECONOMY

-Roughly 2 in 10 voters in South Carolina’s Democratic primary named the economy and jobs as the most important problem facing the country.
+Two in 10 voters in South Carolina’s Democratic primary named the economy and jobs as the most important problem facing the country.

-Among all voters, roughly three-quarters said the economic system is this country is unfair.
+Among all voters, roughly three-quarters said the economic system is unfair.
 That includes about 4 in 10 who describe it as “very unfair.”

-South Carolina Democratic voters were more likely to say their families are falling behind financially than to say they are getting ahead, though about 6 in 10 said they are holding steady.
+South Carolina voters were somewhat more likely to say their families are falling behind financially than to say they are getting ahead, though about 6 in 10 said they are holding steady.

 CRIMINAL JUSTICE AND REPARATIONS

 Roughly three-quarters of voters in the Democratic primary voiced support for reducing the criminal justice system’s focus on policing and prosecuting low-level offenses.
-Close to half were strongly in favor.
 Wide majorities of white and black voters expressed support.

 But black voters were far more likely than white voters to say they are in favor of the government making cash payments to the descendants of enslaved people as reparations for slavery and racial discrimination.
-About 8 in 10 black voters did, compared with just about 3 in 10 white voters.
+About 8 in 10 black voters did, compared with just about a third white voters.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”